 4. My Bar 365 is located on Bourbon Street in New Orleans.
 There is a regular bar on the first floor and a speakeasy on the second floor.
 Order a drink and have a seat on the balcony overlooking the street.

 5. Noble Experiment in San Diego is famous for its wall of skulls.
-Enter Neighborhood Alehouse, a local gastropub, and pass a stack of kegs at the back to gain entry to the speakeasy.
+Enter Neighborhood Alehouse, a local gastropub, and pass a stack of kegs-check out the keg sizes-at the back to gain entry to the speakeasy.
 Reservations are required and recommended for at least one week in advance.

 Visit a Speakeasy

 It might include following a dress code, knowing a password, or finding the exact location of the speakeasy.
-Then, enjoy your visit and imagine you're back in the days of Prohibition.
+Then, enjoy your visit with some popular cocktails and imagine you're back in the days of Prohibition.